About My Approach 1:1 Coaching Group Series Mini Course Blog Success Stories Take the Quiz

 You're on one and it's working

 The food noise is quieter.
 That's real.
-The question worth asking now is: what skills am I building while I have this window?
-The people who get the most out of GLP-1s are the ones who use the quieter mental space to do behavioral work they couldn't access before.
-That work compounds.
+The question worth asking now: what skills am I building while I have this window?
+The clients I see get the most out of GLP-1s are the ones who use the quieter mental space to do behavioral work they couldn't access before.
+That work compounds — and it's what makes the relief portable.

 You want to come off it — or be ready when you do

 Maybe the cost is unsustainable.
-Maybe you're thinking about pregnancy, or you just don't want to be on medication indefinitely.
+Maybe you're thinking about pregnancy, or you simply don't want to be on medication indefinitely.
 Whatever the reason, building the skills and addressing the underlying physiology before you stop is the single most important thing you can do.
 You want the patterns to have changed before the signal comes back.
+This is some of the most rewarding work I do with clients.

 You have a history with disordered eating

-If you've been through restriction, bingeing, or eating disorder recovery and you're now on a GLP-1 — or considering one — the stakes are a little different.
-Suppressing appetite signals without rebuilding your relationship with hunger can reinforce patterns that deserve real attention, not just quiet.
-This work is especially relevant for you.
+If you've been through restriction, bingeing, or eating disorder recovery and you're now on a GLP-1 — or considering one — the stakes are different.
+Suppressing appetite signals without rebuilding your relationship with hunger can reinforce old patterns.
+My goal is for you to build a skillful and healthy relationship with hunger and self-trust in your body's signals.
+For people with this history, the support around the medication matters as much as the medication itself.

 You stopped and the patterns came back

-This is common and it makes complete neurological sense.
-The medication was suppressing the signal; it wasn't changing the underlying wiring.
+This is common, and it makes complete neurological sense.
+The medication was suppressing the signal; the underlying wiring was unchanged.
 That wiring can be changed — it just requires a different kind of work.
 What you experienced on the medication is possible to get back.
-Permanently this time.
+Permanently, this time.

 Meredith Milton, MS, CN is a Certified Nutritionist with a Master's in Nutrition from Bastyr University and published research in mindfulness and eating behavior.
 She has worked with clients on food, appetite, and body for 13 years — virtually worldwide and in-person in Seattle and New York.
 This work isn't a framework she studied from the outside.
 She used it to transform her own relationship with food, and has helped hundreds of clients do the same.